Submitting a new application

 The AEC meets eleven (11) times a year.
-Meeting dates are available here.
+View meeting dates.

 All submissions to the AEC (including new applications, requests for amendment/addition of new personnel, Progress and Final reports, etc.) must be received a minimum of 2 and a half weeks prior to the meeting.
 This is essential to allow sufficient time for processing and review of submissions by the AEC prior to meetings.

-Applications received after the closing date (see closing dates here) will be deferred to the next meeting.
+Applications received after the closing date (see closing dates) will be deferred to the next meeting.

-If any specific comments or questions are raised by the Committee in the initial review period (especially for new applications), these are sent by email to the Principal Investigator (and the Associate Investigator where applicable) by the Monday of the week of the meeting.
-The PI then has until 10am Wednesday to provide a response, which is reviewed by the Committee at the meeting the following day.
-The PI is to be available on the AEC meeting date, either telephonically or personally (between 12pm - 4pm), in the event that the Committee may need to clarify aspects of their new protocol application/amendment/progress report or final report.
+If any specific comments or questions are raised by the Committee in the initial review period (especially for new applications), these are sent either via the Ethics, Biosafety and other Applications system (Animal Ethics Management System) or by email to the Chief Investigator (CI) (and the Associate Investigator where applicable) the week before the meeting.
+The CI then has until 10am Friday to provide a response, which is reviewed by the Committee at the meeting the next week.
+The CI is to be available on the AEC meeting date, either telephonically or personally (between 12pm - 4pm), in the event that the Committee may need to clarify aspects of their new project application/amendment/annual (progress) report or final report.